jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 ---
 ### Recurrent Neural Network (RNN)

-If convolution networks are deep networks for images, recurrent networks are networks for the time sequence data, like speech or natural language.
+If convolution networks are deep networks for images, recurrent networks are networks for speech and language.
 For example, both LSTM and GRU networks based on the recurrent network are popular for the natural language processing (NLP).
-For both Google home and Amazon Alexa, recurrent networks are heavily applied.
-To illustrate the core ideas, we will look into the Recurrent neural network (RNN) before explaining LSTM & GRU.
+Recurrent networks are heavily applied in Google home and Amazon Alexa.
+To illustrate the core ideas, we look into the Recurrent neural network (RNN) before explaining LSTM & GRU.

-In deep learning, we model h in a fully connected network as (where $$ X_i $$ is the input)
+In deep learning, we model h in a fully connected network as:

 $$
 h = f(X_i)
 $$

+where $$ X_i $$ is the input.

-For time sequence data, we also maintain a hidden state representing the features (information) in the previous time sequence.
+For time sequence data, we also maintain a hidden state representing the features in the previous time sequence.
 Hence, to make a word prediction at time step t in speech recognition, we take both input $$ X_t $$ and the hidden state from the previous time step $$ h_{t-1}$$ to compute $$ h_t $$:

 $$
 h_t = f(x_t, h_{t-1})